-Communication to and from school is extremely important and will be provided a variety of ways: mid-term reports and report cards, daily folders, assignment books, newsletters, phone calls, parent conferences, Class Dojo, School Messenger, school website http://knoxschools.org/eastknoxes; Twitter @EastKnoxElem, and East Knox Facebook page.
+Communication to and from school is extremely important and will be provided a variety of ways: mid-term reports and report cards, daily folders, take home folders, newsletters, phone calls, virtual or in-person parent conferences, Class Dojo, School Messenger, school website http://knoxschools.org/eastknoxes; Twitter @EastKnoxElem, and East Knox Facebook page.
 It is our goal to keep you informed about the happenings in the classroom and school.